amanessinger/azzyzt_jee_tools/README.txt

  * Galileo SR1, SR2
  * Helios SR1, SR2

+Eclipse is always understood as the generic bundle "Eclipse IDE for Java EE Developers".
+Otehr distributions may contain the required plugins and may work, but they were not tested.

 The plugins compile on Indigo M4, but currently no plugin for GlassFish is available for Indigo, thus the configuration has not been tested.